princego/atomistic_modeling/session3_bond_length/README.md

 _File 5: job.sh_

 We are requesting 2 hrs of computing time and 1 core.
-The current calculation will take less than a minute.
 ```
 #!/bin/bash
 #PBS -o out